IPS-Eye-White

 Choose Life That You Might Live

-In spite of the fact that the four Gospels are ancient documents that claim to be eye witness testimony, much of what those men wrote was dismissed as the product of fervent and vivid imagination.
-Yet, archaeology has corroborated many minute details found in the New Testament.
-About those details that haven't been substantiated, I only have this to say...
-Isn't it amazing how we, in our infinite wisdom, think that something in the ancient past cannot possibly be true simply because we haven't found any tangible evidence for it?
+Archaeology has corroborated many minute details found in the New Testament that I only have this to say about those details that haven't been substantiated - Isn't it amazing how we in our infinite wisdom think that something in the ancient past cannot possibly be true simply because we haven't found any tangible evidence for it?

 Carol Brooks